jappeace/jappeaceApplication/content/mtl.md

 This would just work, because both [`MonadError`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Except.html) and
 [`MonadState`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-State-Class.html#t:MonadState) imply `Monad` in their definitions.

-Now let's add a MacGyver logging function as follows:
+Now let's add a [MacGyver](https://en.wikipedia.org/wiki/MacGyver) [^macgyver] logging function as follows:

+[^macgyver]: MacGyver is a TV character who was known to get out of
+                precarious situations with absurdly little in terms of resources and a lot of improvisation, our logging function feels similar at this point.
+                Another term that could've been used was Not Invented Here, but I liked MacGyver better.

 ```haskell
 macGyverLog :: MonadIO m => String -> m ()